A Theoretical Framework for Auxiliary-Loss-Free Load Balancing of Sparse Mixture-of-Experts in Large-Scale AI Models: Abstract

 \section{Abstract}

 In large-scale AI training, Sparse Mixture-of-Experts (s-MoE) layers enable scaling by activating only a small subset of experts per token.
-An operational challenge in this design is load balancing: routing tokens to minimize the number of idle experts, which is important for the efficient utilization of (costly) GPUs.
-We provide a theoretical framework for analyzing the Auxiliary-Loss-Free Load Balancing (ALF-LB) procedure --- proposed by DeepSeek's \citet{wang2024auxiliary} --- by casting it as a one-step-per-iteration primal-dual method for an assignment problem.
-First, in a stylized deterministic setting, our framework yields several insightful structural properties: (i) a monotonic improvement of a Lagrangian objective, (ii) a preference rule that moves tokens from overloaded to underloaded experts, and (iii) an approximate-balancing guarantee.
+An operational challenge in this design is load balancing: routing tokens to minimize the number of idle experts, which is important for the efficient utilization of costly GPUs and for the thorough training of architecture parameters across all experts.
+We provide a theoretical framework for analyzing the Auxiliary-Loss-Free Load Balancing (ALF-LB) procedure --- proposed by DeepSeek's \citet{wang2024auxiliary} --- by casting it as a primal-dual method using a single-shot, constant-time update per training iteration for solving an assignment problem.
+First, in a stylized deterministic setting, our framework yields several insightful structural properties: (i) a monotonic improvement condition for the Lagrangian objective, (ii) a preference rule that moves tokens from overloaded to underloaded experts, and (iii) an approximate-balancing guarantee.
 Then, we incorporate the stochastic and dynamic nature of AI training using a generalized online optimization formulation.
 In the online setting, we derive a strong convexity property of the objective that leads to a logarithmic expected regret bound under certain step-size choices.
 Additionally, we present real experiments on 1B-parameter DeepSeekMoE models to complement our theoretical findings.
 Together, these results build a principled framework for analyzing the Auxiliary-Loss-Free Load Balancing of s-MoE in AI models.